taikedz-mt/tincraft/README.md

 * Chisel Mallet - tree block on top of a stick
 * Mallet and Chisel - Chisel and Mallet in the craft grid

 They do OK damage to mobs, but don't expect them to last long.
-They're also useless against players.

 ## Tin Recipes